Utility variables are css custom properties that provide access to intrinsic scaling of either the content or the container (using the

-Toucaan doesn't offer pre-composed utility classes to avoid the prescriptive nature of such a design system.
+Toucaan doesn't provide pre-designed set of utility classes to avoid the prescriptive nature of such a design system.
 This is intentional.
-Avoiding the design debt of utility classes puts the entire responsibility of designing with the maker.
-And solves for uniqueness of experience instead of leading all websites using one particular framework to look the same.
+By avoiding class utilities, Toucaan keeps the design debt low and puts the entire responsibility of actual implementation with the end user, and solve for diversity of visual outcomes instead of one look across all websites.

 The custom property

-font-size discussed in the last chapter is an example of utility variable.
+font-size discussed in the next chapter is an example of utility variable.